51systems/docker-mysql-backup/README.md

 | UPLOAD_USER        | SSH Username             |
 | UPLOAD_TARGET      | Path to upload the backup to |
 | UPLOAD_SSHKEY      | Private key to use when connecting to ssh |

+## Testing
+There is an included `docker-compose` file for testing.
+It mounts the public key in `test/ssh/id_rsa.pub` to an imaginary backup server, and then attempts to backup the database every minute.

+### Gotachas
+When the backup server runs, it will change the permission of `id_rsa.pub`.
+You must `chown` it back to your current user and group prior to calling `docker-compose` again.